alfreddatakillen/vpnhub/README.md

 # vpnhub

 Install and configuration scripts for setting up an VPN server.

+Features:

+* OpenVPN 2.x

+Prerequisites:

+* A fresh install of a modern Ubuntu or Debian.

 ## Install on Ubuntu 16.04 (will probably work on other versions and on Debian)